smikhalevski/racehorse/README.md

 # Event subscriptions

-While web can post a request event to the Android, it is frequently required that the Android would post an event to the web app without an explicit request.
+While the web app can post a request event to the Android, it is frequently required that the Android would post an event to the web app without an explicit request.
 This can be achieved using subscriptions.

 Let's define an event that the Android can post to the web: